tvdboom/ATOM/README.md

 	+ 'QDA' for Quadratic Discriminant Analysis
 	+ 'KNN' for K-Nearest Neighbors
 	+ 'Tree' for a single Decision Tree
 	+ 'ET' for Extra-Trees
 	+ 'RF' for Random Forest
 	+ 'AdaBoost' for Adaptive Boosting
 	+ 'GBM' for Gradient Boosting Machine
-	+ 'XGBoost' for Extreme Gradient Boosting (if package is available)
+	+ 'XGB' for Extreme Gradient Boosting (if package is available)
 	+ 'lSVM' for Linear Support Vector Machine
 	+ 'kSVM' for Kernel Support Vector Machine
 	+ 'PA' for Passive Aggressive